Texans place Fiedorowicz and Ellington on IR

 Ellington left Sunday's game in Tennessee with a hamstring injury.
 With Will Fuller missing time with a rib injury, Ellington was the Texans' No. 2 receiver.
 He had 29 catches for 330 yards and two touchdowns in 2017.

-The Texans also promoted tight end MyCole Pruitt and wide receiver DeAndrew White to the active roster from the practice squad
+The Texans also promoted tight end MyCole Pruitt and wide receiver DeAndrew White to the active roster from the practice squad.